hamger/mhg-templates/README.md

 # simple-template
-> A simple project tempalte for ES6.
+> A simple Webpack + babel-loader setup for the develop with ES6.

 ## Construction
 ```